uwacyber/cits1003/cits1003-project/overview.md

 ## Questions

-The project consists of four topics: (1) Linux and Networking, (2) Cryptography (3) Forensics, and (4) Vulnerabilities.
+The project consists of four topics: (1) Cryptography, (2) Forensics, (3) Linux and Networking, and (4) Vulnerabilities.
 Each topic consists of four questions (total 16 questions) with varying difficulties (Easy, Medium and Hard).
 An Easy question has 10 points.
 A Medium question has 15 points, and a Hard question has 30 points.
 There are 250 points in total, worth 25% of the unit grade.

 ## Duration